 In Japan, while the rate increased in fiscal 2018 due to the impact of the restriction on the imports of waste plastic in China, it declined to 0.50% in fiscal 2020 with our efforts including the consideration of new waste disposal contractors and buyers of valuable materials.
-In fiscal 2021, however, it became difficult to recycle waste generated in the treatment of water to be discharged, and we therefore landfilled such waste, worsening our zero emission rate for fiscal 2021 to 1.16%.
-For waste plastics, 0.3 thousand tons were incinerated or landfilled, and 11.0 thousand tons (5.1 thousand tons of sold as valuable materials or recycled, and 5.9 thousand tons of incineration for heat recovering) were effectively used, including heat recovery.
-In summary, 97% of waste plastics used effective use of sludge and waste plastics.
+In fiscal 2021, however, it became difficult to recycle waste generated in the treatment of water to be discharged, and we therefore landfilled such waste, worsening our zero emission rate for fiscal 2021 to 116%.
+For waste plastics 0.3 thousand tons were incinerated or landfilled, and 11.0 thousand tons (5.1 thousand tons of sold as valuable materials or recycled, and 5.9 thousand tons of incineration for heat recovering) were effectively used, including heat recovery.
+In summary, 97% of waste plastics used effectively.
+We are continuing to consider the ways to make effective use of sludge and waste plastics.